Your Financial Story Explains the Strategic Choices You Make

 Financial storytelling with trends and responses demonstrates your ability to adapt as you steward resources in support of mission delivery.
 Sharing your true costs without apology is essential for bringing light to the real cost of solving some our societys most difficult issues.
 Use your financial story as an opportunity to make the case for the targeted investments necessary to build financial resilience in the nonprofit sector.

-Beth Doreian is a senior associate at Nonprofit Finance Fund, a nonprofit that provides tailored investments, strategic advice, and accessible insights to mission-driven organizations.
+Beth Doreian is a manager at Nonprofit Finance Fund, a nonprofit that provides tailored investments, strategic advice, and accessible insights to mission-driven organizations.
 Email her at firstname.lastname@example.org.